 When built, the Montvale offered street-level commercial space with 30 residential rooms on each of the two upper floors.
-On each floor, the Montvale had men’s and women’s common washrooms that held two toilets and one bathtub respectively and were shared by the residents of each floor.
-Steam-heat was provided to each room via coal-powered steamers in the basement, and in 1914, all residential rooms offered washbasins with hot and cold running water, built-in wardrobe closets, and furnished rooms.
+On each floor, the Montvale had men’s and women’s common washrooms that held two toilets and one bathtub.
+The washrooms were shared by the residents on each floor.
+Steam-heat was provided to each room via coal-powered steamers in the basement.
+By 1914, all residential rooms offered washbasins with hot and cold running water, built-in wardrobe closets, and each room was furnished.

 Room rates for typical turn-of-the-century SROs were advertised at $1 to $2 per week, or $5 a month.

-There were six street-level commercial bays in the Montvale Block.
-The bays housed various service and mercantile enterprises over the years, but the largest and longest-standing tenant was Kilmer and Sons Hardware.
+There were six street-level commercial bays in the Montvale, and over the years the bays housed various service and mercantile enterprises, but the largest and longest-standing tenant was Kilmer and Sons Hardware.
 Over time, the hardware store used the building’s basement for storage, and later, used the space as an emergency ammunition supply room during World War II.

-Postell sold the property to Spokane attorney Werner Rosenquist and under his watch the Montvale Block’s upper floors suffered from general neglect.
+In 1980, Sam Postell sold the property to Spokane attorney Werner Rosenquist and under his watch the Montvale Block’s upper floors suffered from general neglect.

 A developer bought the property, and two years later, the building was listed on the National Historic Register.